Use your leftover Thanksgiving turkey bones, some water and vegetables and simmer it all together to make Thanksgiving Turkey Stock!

 For years I thought about saving it and making Thanksgiving Turkey Stock but it seemed like so much work.
 I was pleasantly surprised to find out that with very minimal effort making stock is easy and delicious!

 Our ancestors had some mad skills when it came to making something from nothing.
-I think a lot of it was because they practiced zero waste cooking – using every usable part of everything.
-My generation has really never experienced the struggles that they did.
-We are very lucky!
+They practiced zero waste cooking – using every usable part of everything.
+There are many cultures that continue this practice.
+They survive and thrive and never let anything go to waste.

 How to Make Thanksgiving Turkey Stock

-Thanksgiving is over, the company has left, dishes are done and the leftovers have been put away.
-What’s left of the Thanksgiving turkey is usually not much.
-But it’s enough!
-I suggest that if you plan to make this go ahead and put the bones into the refrigerator until the day after Thanksgiving.
+Thanksgiving is over, the guests have gone home, the dishes are done, and the leftovers have been put away.
+All that’s left of the Thanksgiving turkey is usually not much, but it’s enough to create a flavorful and delicious stock.

-Add a couple of extra onions, cut into chunks, and a head of garlic, cut in half.
+Optionally, for flavor, you can leftover vegetable scraps from the holiday meal prep or add two onions, cut into chunks, and a head of garlic, cut in half.
 Skins and all.
 No need to peel anything for the stock.
+You will strain it out later.

-Place the stock pot on the stove over medium heat and bring the mixture to a boil.
-Stir and reduce the heat to medium-low.
-Allow the mixture to gently simmer for the next 4-5 hours, stirring occasionally.
+Place the stock pot on the stove over medium-high heat and bring the mixture to a boil.

 The stock will appear jiggly like jello rather than watery like broth.
 This is really the difference between broth and stock.
 The gelatin is formed by the long cook on the bones that draws out the flavor.